Volksbühne: History

+21st century

-In 2015 the City of Berlin announced that Castorf would be replaced by Chris Dercon in 2017.
+In 2015, the City of Berlin announced that Castorf would be replaced by Chris Dercon in 2017.
 The following September, left-wing activists occupied the theater, protesting the Volksbühne's new programmatic direction.
 As a result, Dercon resigned in April 2018 after what was considered by many to have been a commercially and artistically weak period for the theater.

 Afterward, Klaus Dörr temporarily took over the leadership of the Volksbühne, intending to serve for an interim period.
 On March 15, 2021, Berlin’s Senator for Culture, Klaus Lederer, and Klaus Dörr mutually agreed to end his tenure.

 René Pollesch, a playwright and director considered to be one of the leading and most influential voices of post-dramatic theatre in Germany, assumed the position of Artistic Director of the Volksbühne in 2021.
 Pollesch died unexpectedly in February 2024.

 After a year-long search, Berlin's government announced Matthias Lilienthal as the Volksbühne's new artistic director in February 2025, joined by an artistic board of choreographers Florentina Holzinger and Marlene Monteiro Freitas.
 Lilienthal, who worked as chief dramaturg at the Volksbühne between 1991 and 1998 under Frank Castorf, previously led the HAU - Hebbel am Ufer and the Münchner Kammerspiele.
 The new leadership team will begin their tenure in August 2026.